reef-technologies/handbook/README.md

 apt-get install secure-delete
 ```

-To remove the docker containers created while working on a project, please use following command (get "dockerkill.sh" from bin directory of this repo):
+To remove the docker containers created while working on a project, please use the following command (get "dockerkill.sh" from the bin directory of this repo):

 ```bash
 ./dockerkill.sh <container-name>